Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Above all, San Francisco is a city where women live and work — it’s not just for travelers.
 Being a solo traveler won’t brand you as an outsider here; you’ll just be one of the people in the city.
 If you’re lucky, you might even be mistaken for a local!

-Kate’s 10 Favorite Things to Do in San Francisco
+Best Things to Do in San Francisco on a Solo Trip

 I’ve been visiting San Francisco for years and have carved out my little slice of the city.
 While many of my beloved spots have sadly closed over the years, here are some of my favorite things to do in the city.